tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

       } CTLSPlaintext;
 ~~~~

+[[OPEN ISSUE: The profile_id is needed in the ClientHello to inform the server
+what compression profile to use.
+For a ServerHello this field is not required.
+Should we make this field optional?]]

 Encrypted records use DTLS 1.3 record framing, comprising a configuration octet
 followed by optional connection ID, sequence number, and length fields.